How Do You Properly Measure Intensity of Red Light Therapy? - Affordable and Accurate Power Meters

 - LightLab International (lab that GembaRed uses)

-- ITL Boulder (lab that Joovv, MitoRed, and others use) *Update 1/13/2021: they no longer do photo-metric testing.
-The irony is palpable.
+- ITL Boulder (lab that Joovv, MitoRed, and others use) *Update 1/13/2021: they no longer do photo-metric testing and most brands have switched to LightLab International*

 - Laser Compliance